KaiYan289/RLpapersnote/README.md

 155. Remember to use vector graph (i.e., pdf) for figures in the paper.

 156. When you are updating posts in Jekyll, make sure that you add posts from a past point of time.
 The future posts will be skipped by Jekyll.
 To check this, use jekyll build --verbose.

+157. Remember that openreview requires "\_" for latex formulas that are "_" in overleaf. https://docs.openreview.net/reference/openreview-tex/common-issues-with-latex-code-display

 # Useful Linux Debugging Commands